A friend of mine has an unusual hobby at sports bars.

 I have no idea whether this theory is scientifically sound.

-But I do think people reveal themselves constantly through tiny unconscious behaviors.
+But I do agree we reveal ourselves constantly through tiny subconscious behaviors.

-And, when we used to pay more commonly with cash, if the cash was flung at or placed neatly in the bill folder or shopkeepers hands.
+And, when we used to pay more commonly with cash, if the cash was flung at or placed neatly in the bill folder.

 Small actions often tell surprisingly large stories.